aws-cloudformation/aws-cloudformation-resource-providers-amplify/aws-amplify-branch/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Arn.

 ### Fn::GetAtt